Learn Spanish with Kids: How to Start at Home

 2. Find Spanish Resources Online

 Use free apps and websites to learn and practice.
-DuoLingo App is great for older students who can read and perfect for busy adults, in case you want to stay one step ahead.
-I’ve also collected awesome lists of free online Spanish resources for kids, free online Spanish resources for older students and adults.
+DuoLingo App is a decent supplemental app for older students who can read, or in case you want to stay one step ahead.
+I’ve also collected awesome lists of free online Spanish resources for kids, as well as free online Spanish resources for older students and adults.

 It can be overwhelming not knowing where to start.
 Choose a theme that interests you (food, colors, animals) and learn the words that go with it.
 It’s okay if you only do 3 or 4 topics a year!
 Learn some greetings, numbers 1-10, colors, and some foods.
 I have boards by topic on Pinterest so you can find links, activities, printables, and more by theme.
 Lingo Hut is a free site where you can search by topic, and at Quizlet you can make study lists and hear the pronunciation.

-5. Set Specific Language time to Speak Spanish as a Family
+6. Set Specific Language Times to Speak Spanish as a Family

 Pick a certain time during the week (maybe dinnertime on Thursday nights), where the whole family is specifically trying to practice what they’re learning.
 It could mean saying please, pass me, and thank you in Spanish, and using the food terms you know.
 Don’t wait to use Spanish because you aren’t fluent!
 Use what you know.